norton-archive/gen-ets/doc/README.md

 <ul>
 <li>
 <p>
-<strong>Python 2.4 or newer, Python 2.7.2 has been tested recently
+<strong>Python 2.4 or newer, Python 2.7.2 has been tested most recently
     (CAUTION: Python 3.x might be too new)</strong>
 </p>
 </li>